The Vermont Statutes Online

 (b) The auditors shall perform duties as established in 24 V.S.A. §§ 1681-1691.

 (c) The Town Moderator shall perform duties as prescribed by law and shall preside at all Town meetings, but in the Moderator's absence the Town Clerk shall call the meeting to order and the first order of business shall be the election of a Moderator Pro Tempore to preside for the duration of the meeting.
 The Moderator shall conduct every meeting according to this charter or the laws of the State of Vermont.
 The Moderator shall preserve order in the conduct of the business of the meeting and in all things shall preserve the principles of fairness and openness in Town government.

 (d)(1) The Town Clerk shall perform the duties of Town Clerk as required by State statutes, this charter, a written personnel policy, and job a description.
 He or she shall also:

-(E) prepare and keep in the Town Clerk's office a book of ordinances which shall contain each Town ordinance together with a complete index of the ordinances according to subject manner; and
+(E) Prepare and keep in the Town Clerk's office a book of ordinances that shall contain each Town ordinance together with a complete index of the ordinances according to subject manner.